 - Create custom promotions.

 Checkout extensions use a new technology called App Bridge Checkout that allows Shopify to take the code, host it on Shopify’s CDN, and run it securely within a Web Worker sandbox in the browser.
-Custom checkout experiences built through checkout extensions will work smoothly with accelerated checkouts like Shop Pay, so merchants will still be able to leverage the increased conversions that come with faster checkouts.
+Custom checkout experiences built through checkout extensions will work smoothly with accelerated checkouts like Shop Pay, so merchants can still leverage the increased conversions that come with faster checkouts.

 In addition, Scripts are now deployed and installed via apps.
-This means that Scripts can now be installed on multiple stores, and merchants can use them without ever having to touch code.
-Last, Shopify’s new payments platform will replace its legacy integration points and will enable developers to create payment gateways as Shopify apps.
+This means that Scripts can now be installed on multiple stores, and merchants can use them without touching code.
+Last, Shopify’s new payments platform will replace its legacy integration points and enable developers to create payment gateways like Shopify apps.
 The payment platform is optimized to work with Shopify’s new checkout technology stack and gives developers a single path to integrate with Shopify.

 Zero Percent Revenue Share Model

 There is no doubt that these new updates will offer Shopify merchants more control over their online stores with a better user experience.
-To app developers, these latest features and tools seem to be a reset button in this competitive game.
-They will bring the theme builders and subscriptions apps an exciting opportunity to develop creativity, but we also have to foresee the elimination of various Shopify apps.
+To app developers, these latest features and tools are a reset button in this competitive game.
+They will bring the theme builders and subscription apps an exciting opportunity to develop creativity, but we also have to foresee the elimination of various Shopify apps.
 Therefore, to attract and support new developers and partners, the company will offer zero percent revenue share on the first million dollars developers make annually on the Shopify App Store.